rodrigoborba/kotlin-webflux-lab/README.md

 # kotlin-webflux-lab
-Reactive kotlin application using webflux and JDK 17.
+Reactive kotlin application using Springboot, Webflux and JDK 17.